 - 6.1.
 Right to cancel: You have the right to cancel your registration for a module or qualification within 14 calendar days of the date of the email or letter confirming our acceptance of your registration. - 6.2.
 Cancellation before the module starts: If you wish to cancel your registration after the 14-day period without incurring a fee liability, you must cancel before the module start date. - 6.3.
-Refund: if either paragraph 6.1 or 6.2 apply, you will receive a full refund of fees paid or a waiver of any remaining fees. - 6.4.
+Refund: if either paragraph 6.1 or 6.2 apply you will receive a full refund of fees paid or a waiver of any remaining fees.

+- 6.4.
 Please follow the cancellation procedures set out in the Changing Your Study Plans Policy. - 6.5.
-If you cancel your registration in line with paragraphs 6.1 and 6.2, any OUSBA loan agreement will be cancelled.
+If you cancel your registration in line with paragraphs 6.1 and 6.2, we will not request payment of any loan funding from SAAS.
+Any OUSBA loan agreement will be cancelled.